k2-fsa/k2/README.md

  Most of the code is in C++ and CUDA.
-We implement a templated class `Ragged`, which is quite like TensorFlow's `RaggedTensor` (actually we came up with the design independently, and were later told that TensorFlow was using the same design).
-But despite the close similarity of the data structure, the actual design is quite different from TensorFlow and PyTorch.
-Most of the time we don't use composition of simple operations, but rely on `lambdas` defined directly in the C++ implementations of algorithms.
-These lambdas operate directly on data pointers and, if the backend is CUDA, they can run in parallel for each element of a tensor.
+We implement a templated class `Ragged`, which is quite like TensorFlow's `RaggedTensor` (actually we came up with the design independently, and were later told that TensorFlow was using the same ideas).
+Despite a close similarity at the level of data structures, the design is quite different from TensorFlow and PyTorch.
+Most of the time we don't use composition of simple operations, but rely on C++11 lambdas defined directly in the C++ implementations of algorithms.
+The code in these lambdas operate directly on data pointers and, if the backend is CUDA, they can run in parallel for each element of a tensor.
 (The C++ and CUDA code is mixed together and the CUDA kernels get instantiated via templates).

  It is difficult to adequately describe what we are doing with these `Ragged` objects without going in detail through the code.
-The algorithms look very different from the way you would code them on CPU because of the imperative of avoiding sequential processing.
-We are using coding patterns that make the key parts of the computations "embarrassingly parallelizable", with the only somewhat nontrivial CUDA operations are generally reduction-type operations such as exclusive-prefix-sum, for which we use NVidia's `cub` library.
+The algorithms look very different from the way you would code them on CPU because of the need to avoid sequential processing.
+We are using coding patterns that make the most expensive parts of the computations "embarrassingly parallelizable"; the only somewhat nontrivial CUDA operations are generally reduction-type operations such as exclusive-prefix-sum, for which we use NVidia's `cub` library.
+Our design is not too specific to the NVidia hardware and the bulk of the code we write is fairly normal-looking C++; the nontrivial CUDA programming is mostly done via the cub library, parts of which we wrap with our own convenient interface.